Saucier Jobs in USA with Visa Sponsorship

 Do saucier positions qualify for H-1B visa sponsorship?

 Yes, but only when the role requires specialized culinary knowledge beyond basic cooking.
 The position must demonstrate complexity in sauce preparation, require formal culinary training, and involve techniques that aren't commonly known.
-USCIS typically approves saucier H-1B petitions for high-end restaurants where the role demands expertise in classical sauce-making traditions.
+USCIS typically approves saucier H-1B visa petitions for high-end restaurants where the role demands expertise in classical sauce-making traditions.

 What degree requirements exist for saucier H-1B sponsorship?